Outer Banks Vacation Rentals

 If a mandatory evacuation is issued by the Emergency Management Service, you must comply.
 Twiddy will use commercially reasonable efforts to contact each occupied home by phone, text and/or email and advise guests of the proper departure procedures.
 If a voluntary evacuation is issued by the Emergency Management Service, we strongly urge you to comply.

-Once evacuations are issued, traffic will become extremely heavy as visitors and residents evacuate the island.
-Be sure to fill up your gas tank prior to evacuating the area; travel times will be extended due to the high volume of traffic.
+Once evacuations are issued, traffic will become extremely heavy as visitors and residents evacuate the Outer Banks.
+Be sure to fill your gas tank prior to evacuating the area; travel times will be extended due to the high volume of traffic.
 Local authorities will actively assist evacuation traffic.
 Blue “Evacuation Route” signs mark the recommended path of evacuation during a hurricane.

 To verify the evacuation has been lifted, please visit the following websites: